IshratShamiemAnanta/audi_used_car_analysis/README.md

 -> EDA using groupby and showing the barplots of the cars based on model, transmission and fuel type.
 -> Finding out the top 5 selling car models in the dataset along with the average selling price and the total sale value of the same.

+--- Task 6 ---

+-> Separating the numeric features and target variable.
+-> Splitting the original dataset into the train set (80%) and the test set (20%).
+-> Performing Linear Regression and Predict the 'Price' from the test set.
+-> Finding the RMSE value from the actual test data and the predicted data.